It’s not a pleasant job, but the right cleaner makes it easier.

 We’re dedicated to getting NZ consumers a fairer deal.
 We provide as much information as we can for free but we rely primarily on membership and donations to fund our work.
 You can help by becoming a Consumer member or making a donation.
 We’ll use your contribution to investigate consumer issues and work for positive change.

-We've tested 18 toilet cleaners.Find a toilet cleaner
+We've tested 18 toilet cleaners.Compare toilet cleaners

 Toilet cleaners usually have confusing ingredients listed on their labels.
 Here’s our breakdown of what they are: